 It was an oppressively hot and rather muggy evening in early July.
 I was studying in Old City Jerusalem.

-We darted through the very crowded and close Arab market that was alive with strange faces and unusual aromas and brightly colored wares hung on each side of the narrow streets two stories high.
-The streets were so narrow that we could hardly walk four across.
+We darted through the very crowded and close Arab market that was alive with strange faces and unusual aromas.
+Brightly colored wares hung on either side of the narrow streets two stories high.
+The streets were so narrow that we could not walk four across.

 And so it was.
-We scurried along huddled together, grasping at one another’s hands and clothing just to make sure we were not parted in the crowd.
-The streets were a labyrinth of alleyways and passages.
-The ancient stone buildings so tall on both sides it felt as though we were in a tunnel!
+We scurried along, huddled together, grasping at one another’s hands and clothing just to make sure we were not parted in the crowd.
+The streets were packed with people and were a labyrinth of alleyways and passages.
+The ancient stone buildings were so tall on both sides that it felt like we were in a tunnel!

 At one point in an attempt to find our bearings, we stopped at a corner of an ancient stone building.

-It was a plaque of sorts.
+It was a stone plaque of sorts.
 A cross and the word NIKA engraved into stone.
 NIKA means “victory”.
-The word came from the hidden corner of my brain.
+The word came from a hidden corner of my brain.
 I remember studying this Greek word a long time ago.

 I knew exactly what this ancient stone was.

 We had stumbled on to the Via Dolorosa.
 The Via Dolorosa is Latin for the sorrowful way.
 It is believed to be the path Jesus took carrying His cross to Calvery.

 Our small group of women pilgrims was standing in front of the eighth station of the cross!

 We were unknowingly walking the path that our Savior walked over two thousand years earlier as he carried His instrument of death to Calvary!